refinery-platform/refinery-platform/deployment/AWS.md

 ## AWS account requirements

-- The AWS must have a key pair with KeyName `id_rsa`.
+- The AWS account must have a key pair with KeyName `id_rsa`.
 - SSH access only works if the default security group allows inbound access on port 22 (the SSH port).
 - HTTP access only works in the default security group allows